flynn-28/flashhub/README.md

 # Flash Hub
+**SEE [https://github.com/flynn-28/flashhub-server](https://github.com/flynn-28/flashhub-server) FOR MORE ADVANCED VERSION WITH DOCKER**
 ## Overview
 This project is an HTML page that uses ruffle to emulate flash games.
 It provides a UI for selecting the games.